The following short stories are coming soon. Below are the categories you will be able to choose from.

 “No, because we usually got word from the Reserves before the guerrillas attacked.”

 “Husbands, like my Jim.
 The government sent them out for six weeks at a time.
-Put on black face paint.
+They put on black face paint.
 Wore old clothes.
-They couldn’t bathe for weeks because the guerrillas could sniff ‘em out.”
+Couldn’t bathe for weeks because the guerrillas could sniff ‘em out.”

 “What did you do when he was gone?”